-What is the Bertelsmann Transformation Index?
+What is the Transformation Index?

-Throughout the world, democracy and a market economy have become increasingly powerful models for sustainable societies.
-Successful processes of reform can be observed in every region of the world.
+Throughout the world, democracy and a market economy have become increasingly powerful models for societal sustainability.
+Successful processes of reform can be observed in every region of the globe.
 There are, however, no guarantees of success; many countries undergoing transformation face stagnation and power struggles or violence and even state failure.
 Good governance is pivotal to reform policies that work.
 What are the key decisions?
 What are the lessons to be learned from past experience?
 What strategies are likely to succeed?
 Under which conditions?
-The Bertelsmann Transformation Index 2008 puts development and transformation policies to the test.
+The Transformation Index 2010 puts development and transformation policies to the test.

-Advocating reforms targeting the goal of a constitutional democracy and socially responsible market economy, the BTI provides the framework for an exchange of best practices among agents of reform.
-Within this framework, the BTI publishes two rankings, the Status Index and the Management Index, both of which are based on in-depth assessments of 124 countries.
-The Status Index ranks the countries according to their state of democracy and market economy, the Management Index ranks them according to their leadership's management performance.

-Distributed among the dimensions democracy, market economy and management, a total of 17 criteria are subdivided into 49 questions.
-The BTI 2008 includes an additional set of questions on Gender Management for a separate study.
+Advocating reforms aimed at supporting the development of a constitutional democracy and a socially responsible market economy, the BTI provides the framework for an exchange of best practices among agents of reform.
+Within this framework, the BTI publishes two rankings, the Status Index and the Management Index, both of which are based on in-depth assessments of 127 countries.
+The Status Index ranks the countries according to the state of their democracy and market economy, while the Management Index ranks them according to their respective leadership's management performance.
+Distributed among the dimensions of democracy, market economy and management, a total of 17 criteria are subdivided into 49 questions.

-BTI countries are selected according to the following criteria: they have yet to achieve a fully consolidated democracy and market economy, have populations of more than two million (excepting four states chosen as particularly interesting cases), and are recognized as sovereign states.
+BTI countries are selected according to the following criteria: They have yet to achieve a fully consolidated democracy and market economy, have populations of more than two million (excepting five states chosen as particularly interesting cases), and are recognized as sovereign states.

-The Bertelsmann Transformation Index project is jointly managed by the Bertelsmann Stiftung and the Center for Applied Policy Research.
+The Transformation Index project is jointly managed by the Bertelsmann Stiftung and the Center for Applied Policy Research.
 More information is available at www.bertelsmann-transformation-index.de.